-Some brazen scammers rip off unwary taxpayers by impersonating agents of the Internal Revenue Service.
-They’ll call and insist that a potential victim has an unpaid tax bill and faces arrest unless they pay up, immediately.
-In a recent three-year period, the Treasury Department’s inspector general for tax administration received reports of more than 1.6 million calls from IRS impersonators, with more than 8,600 victims collectively losing almost $47 million.
+Some brazen scammers rip off unwary taxpayers by impersonating agents of the Internal Revenue Service (IRS).
+They’ll call and insist you have an unpaid tax bill and face arrest unless you pay up immediately.

 Con artists have numerous ways to make the hoax seem convincing.
 They can trick a caller ID to make it appear that the call is coming from an actual IRS office.
 They may even know part of the mark’s Social Security number.

 One massive, years-long fraud scheme, eventually busted by federal authorities, saw call centers in India use information from data brokers to find potential targets, whom they contacted and scared into making payments to co-conspirators in the United States.
 Older Americans were among the prime targets.
 Two dozen U.S.-based participants have been convicted and sentenced to prison terms of up to 20 years, according to the Justice Department.

 How to tell if you’re the target of an IRS scam

 The IRS says impostors are increasingly turning to robocalls to broaden their reach, with automated messages requesting a call back to resolve a supposed tax problem.
 Scammers also deploy phishing emails, often targeting college students, faculty and staff members with addresses ending in the domain name “.edu,” the IRS and FTC warn.
 The emails, with IRS logos and subject lines like “Tax Refund Payment,” link to a website that asks for personal data such as Social Security and driver’s license numbers to facilitate the “refund.”